rkun123/PicCopier/readme.md

 You can copy picture from Camera automatically.

 ## Description
-Copy files even isn't "hoge.jpg".
+Copy files even aren't "hoge.jpg".
-Check timestamp of EXIF or of OS and if datefile don't exist, make new one.
+Check timestamp of EXIF or of OS and if datefile don't exist, it make new one.
 It doesn't work custom folder format yet...

 ## Usage